airpair/creating-components-p3-angular2-directives/post.md

 ```

+It's hard to believe, but at this point, we've added all the code required to make our component work.
+That's all you need to make a fully functional container component!

 ## Converting to TypeScript

-Our code is fully functional and the component will work.
  But we can make it even cleaner.
 If we were to convert this to TypeScript, we get even more syntactic sugar.

 The new version of TypeScript has annotations built in, so we don't have to manually define an annotations property at all.
 Instead, we can simply annotate using the @ shorthand...